Sadwik09/Hand-Cricket/README.md

 🧼 "New Game" button to restart anytime

-📸 Screenshots
-(You can add screenshots here if uploading to GitHub) /screenshots/screenshot1.png /screenshots/screenshot2.png

 🛠️ Tech Stack
 HTML5 – Structure of the game

 CSS3 – Styling, gradients, responsive design, and animations

-Vanilla JavaScript – Game logic and interactivity

 🚀 How to Run Locally
 Clone the repo: